Unity of invention under the European Patent Convention

-The lack of unity or non-unity (of invention), can appear either a priori, i.e., before taking into account the prior art, or a posteriori, i.e., after taking into account the prior art.
+The lack of unity or non-unity (of invention) can appear either a priori, i.e., before taking into account the prior art, or a posteriori, i.e., after taking into account the prior art.
 An a posteriori lack of unity usually results from a lack of novelty or inventive step of the subject-matter of one independent claim.

 Unity amongst a group of inventions

 When a European patent application claims a group of inventions, "unity of invention" is considered present if "...there is a technical relationship among those inventions involving one or more of the same or corresponding special technical features."
+There are 3 approaches that EPO examiners used in practice, and they all focus on an idea of a single general inventive concept, which usually can be equated with an inventive step.

 Search phase

 If, when carrying out a search, the search division considers that the application lacks unity (i.e., it doesn't meet the provisions of Article 82), a partial search report is established.
 The EPO then requires one or more further search fees for the other identified inventions, or groups of inventions, that the search may cover.

 The former time limit for paying the further search fees was a period the EPO specified as between two weeks and six weeks.
 Under new Rule 64 EPC, in force as of April 1, 2010, the time limit for the further search fees is now two months.